adrianco12/Cloud-Security-Projects/Conditional-Access-Project/README.md

       - Verify explicitly, use least privilege access, assume breach

 **Based on my findings, these are the CA Policies that I should implement:**
-  - Location-based sign in access
+  - Location-based sign in access: preventing access attempts from untrusted or high-risk geographic regions, reducing exposure to attackers targeting your tenant from those areas.
-  - Block Basic/Legacy Authentication
+  - Block Basic/Legacy Authentication: Prevents 99% of password spray and brute force attacks, which often target legacy protocols (like IMAP, POP3, SMTP, etc.)
-  - Block High-Risk Users
+  - Block High-Risk Users: Immediately contains compromised accounts identified by Microsoft Entra ID Protection (based on behavior, leaked credentials, etc.)

 **Creating CA Policies:**
   In a real world application, I would present my findings to the team or the executive board, and we would determine if they should be implemented.
 Here are the steps to implement these policies: